Fantasy-Hao/PINN_Acc/README.md

-# PINN_Acc
+# Accelerated Training Methods of Physics-Informed Neural Networks

-Accelerated Training Methods of Physics-Informed Neural Networks.
+The repository contains the implementations of both the algorithm and examples described in the gradution design(thesis) entitled “Accelerated Training Methods of Physics-Informed Neural Networks” by Yuxin Hao.